Andrea-1704/Symbolic_Regression_Project/Report.md

 In order to avoid bloating, we introduced a function called `cut_program` that recursively travels the tree that represents the program and substitutes one or more subtrees with a constant if the depth is too high after mutation or crossover.

+We also tried many other techniques to avoid bloating, the main one has been to consider the depth of a solution directly inside the fitness function.
+But, since different program show different scales of MSE, it was difficult to reason a good and "general" penalty due to the "complexity" of the solution.

+At the end, the best  seems to be to limit directly the depth of a program after any function that could have increased the depth.